jjaimealeman/wdb-get-good-with-git/README.md

 > `git clone`
 >
-> Makes an exact duplicate on your computer - complete with all history of file revisions.
+> Makes an exact duplicate on your computer of a repository online - complete with all history of file revisions.

 > `git add`
 >